Electricity at the macroscale and its microscopic origins

 \section{Abstract}

-This work examines the relationships between electrical structures at the microscale and electrical structures at the macroscale.
-By \emph{structures} I mean both physical structures, such as the spatial distributions of charge and potential, and the mathematical structures used to specify physical structures and to relate them to one another.
+This work examines electrical structures, and the relationships between electrical structures at the microscale and electrical structures at the macroscale.
+By \emph{structures} I mean both physical structures, such as spatial distributions of charge and potential, and the mathematical structures used to specify physical structures and to relate them to one another.
 I do not discuss magnetism and what little I say about energetics is incidental.